Laboratorio-de-Pedometria/pedometria.org/content/en/post/2021/12/instantaneo-de-dezembro-de-2021-do-repositorio-de-dados-do-solo/index.md

 ---

 A __snapshot__ is a picture of the data published in the FEBR soil data repository.
-In FEBR, snapshots are published in June and December.
+FEBR snapshots are published in June and December.
 In these months, World Environment Day (June 5th) and World Soil Day (December 5th) are celebrated.

-In FEBR, snapshots are produced after data standardization and harmonization.
+FEBR snapshots are produced after data standardization and harmonization.
-__Standardization__ ensures that the values of a soil property are expressed using the same data type, number of decimal places, and unit of measure.
+__Standardization__ ensures that the values of a soil property are expressed using the same data type, number of decimal places, and measurement unit.

-__Harmonization__ transforms the values of a soil property, determined using any analytical method, to the values that are more likely to be obtained if a reference analytical method were used.
+__Harmonization__ transforms the values of a soil property, determined using any analytical method, to the values that are more likely to be obtained if a reference analytical method was used.

 The resulting dataset--a super dataset--is ready for immediate use (_analysis ready_) by the community.

-## Snapchat content
+## Snapshot content

-The December 2021 snapshot can be downloaded from <https://cloud.utfpr.edu.br/index.php/s/nEXaoXIE0nZ1AqG>.
+The December 2021 snapshot can be downloaded from <https://cloud.utfpr.edu.br/index.php/s/akjtYo6JWdHDkl4>.

-The following sections describe the label contained in the December 2021 snapshot.
+The following sections describe the fields contained in the December 2021 snapshot.
-__Sources__ are the source of the data.
+__Sources__ are the source datasets of the data.
 __Events__ are soil observations (profiles, auger observations etc).
 An event is defined by its spatial (latitude and longitude) and temporal (date) coordinates.
 Finally, __samples__ correspond to layers and horizons, each coming from an event.

-### Font
+### Sources

 * `dataset_id`: Dataset identification code in FEBR
 * `dataset_titulo`: Dataset title